charles-bucher/AWS_Cloud_Support_Portfolio/README.md

 ---

 ## Screenshots Overview
-All screenshots are stored in `docs/screenshots/`.
-They demonstrate:
+All screenshots are stored in `docs/screenshots/` and illustrate:
 - CloudFormation stack creation
-- EC2 instance deployment and connectivity
+- EC2 deployment and connectivity
 - Lambda debugging and resolution
 - IAM/S3 access troubleshooting